 BURNETT: It has, and the reason is because the violence seems to grow worse every time one of these cartel leaders is arrested - because what happens is, this criminal syndicate, they splinter and they fragment.
 And younger lieutenants, who are less disciplined, come up.
 And the violence just gets worse, which is what we've really seen, just even in the last 30 days.

 This is issue number one with Mexicans.
 This is what they want their new president to take on.
 And so all the candidates have their own prescription for how they're going to deal with this.

 BURNETT: It's been a pleasure, Steve.

-INSKEEP: That's NPR's John Burnett reporting this morning from Austin, Texas.
+INSKEEP: That's NPR's John Burnett, reporting this morning from Austin, Texas.
 He's been spending reporting time in Mexico, where 49 bodies were found by a roadside over the weekend.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.